machine-learning-exchange/mlx/README.md

 By default, the MLX UI is available at http://<cluster_node_ip>:30380/mlx/

-**If you deployed on a Kubernetes cluster, run the following and look for the ExternalIP column to find the public IP of a node.**
+If you deployed on a **Kubernetes** cluster, run the following and look for the External-IP column to find the public IP of a node.

 ```bash
 kubectl get node -o wide
 ```

-**If you deployed using OpenShift, you can use IstioIngresGateway Route.
-You can find it in the OpenShift Console or using the CLI.**
+If you deployed using **OpenShift**, you can use IstioIngresGateway Route.
+You can find it in the OpenShift Console or using the CLI.

 ```bash
 oc get route -n istio-system